canh25xp/GraduationThesis/OUTLINES.md

 **Problem Addressed**: The need for a fast and efficient GEC model that can correct text by tagging token transformations.

 **Choice**: GECToR models GEC as a sequence tagging task, defining a set of token transformations such as keep, delete, and replace.
-GECToR XLNet and GECToR Roberta are two variants used in ALLECS.
+GECToR XLNet and GECToR Roberta are two variants used in GecWeb.

 **Alternatives**: Other sequence tagging models like CRF (Conditional Random Fields) or BiLSTM-CRF could be used, but GECToR's iterative inference process and high speed make it more suitable for real-time GEC tasks.

 **Justification**: GECToR's iterative approach increases both precision and recall, and its inference speed is significantly faster than sequence-to-sequence models.
-This makes it ideal for a lightweight system like ALLECS.
+This makes it ideal for a lightweight system like GecWeb.

 **Source**: Omelianchuk et al. (2020) introduced GECToR and demonstrated its effectiveness in GEC tasks, particularly in terms of speed and accuracy.